 § 35-18.
 Fund management.

-It is the duty of the trustee to pay the benefits to members and their beneficiaries, as provided in Articles IV, V, VI and VII, in accordance with the instructions received from the council; provided, however, that the duty of the trustee to make such payments is wholly contingent upon the suffciency of the fund for such purpose.
+It is the duty of the trustee to pay the benefits to members and their beneficiaries, as provided in Articles IV, V, VI and VII, in accordance with the instructions received from the council; provided, however, that the duty of the trustee to make such payments is wholly contingent upon the sufficiency of the fund for such purpose.

 The borough may employ an actuary, investment advisors, counsel or other professional consultants from time to time in connection with the operation of the fund or of this plan.
 Such persons or entities shall be compensated by the borough at such rates as may be agreed upon by the Council.
 Such compensation may be paid from the fund.